About CHS

 Have Fun

-We are passionate about the work we do and use humor to promote a positive work environment.
+We are passionate about the work we do and embrace the role fun plays in promoting a balanced workplace and healthy community.

 Philosophical Approaches